flamapy/flamapy_docs/_flamapy_plugins/fm.md

 > ```
 > https://www.github.com/flamapy/fm_metamodel
 > ```

-### fm_metamodel Plugin of Flamapy Framework
+## fm_metamodel plugin of flamapy framework

-The `fm_metamodel` plugin is a crucial component of the Flamapy framework, providing the concrete classes and operations necessary for working with feature models.
-This plugin encapsulates the core functionalities required for defining, transforming, and analyzing feature models, making it a fundamental part of the Flamapy ecosystem.
+The `fm_metamodel` plugin is a crucial component of the {% include flamapy.html %} framework, providing the concrete classes and operations necessary for working with feature models.
+This plugin encapsulates the core functionalities required for defining, transforming, and analyzing feature models, making it a fundamental part of the {% include flamapy.html %} ecosystem.

-#### Features of the fm_metamodel Plugin
+### Features of the fm_metamodel Plugin

 1. **Metamodel Classes**:
    - Defines the structure and constraints of feature models.